robin-rpr/calos/doc/faq.rst

 .. _faq_verbosity:

-How can I control Charliecloud’s quietness or verbosity?
+How can I control Clearly’s quietness or verbosity?
 --------------------------------------------------------

-Charliecloud logs various chatter about what is going on to standard error.
+Clearly logs various chatter about what is going on to standard error.
 This is distinct from *output*, e.g., :code:`clearly image list` prints the list of images to standard output.
 We use reasonably standard log levels: